mkearney/dapr/README.md

     over.
   - `.f` Function to apply to each element of input object.
-This can be written as a single function name e.g., `mean`, a formula-like function call where ‘.x’ is assumed to be the iterated over element of input data e.g., `~ mean(.x)`, or an in-line function definition e.g., `function(x) mean(x)`.
+This can be written as a single function name e.g., `mean`, a formula-like function call where `.x` is assumed to be the iterated over element of input data e.g., `~ mean(.x)`, or an in-line function definition e.g., `function(x) mean(x)`.